lynnfaraday/aresmush.com/tutorials/config/status.md

 You can configure how long someone must be idle before they are automatically considered AFK and how long someone must be idle before they are automatically disconnected from the game.

-You can disable either or both of these timers by commenting out or removing the line from the configuration file.
+You can disable either or both of these timers by setting them to 0.

 ## colors